National, State & TUDA NAEP Overview

 It is possible for a 4th and 8th grade school to be selected for the same assessment year.
 The sample of schools for grade 4 and grade 8 are independent of each other and, thus, 4th and 8th grade students from the same school could be selected.
 If a student or school is sampled for participation in NAEP, there is no effect on their future probability of selection.
 Each year, the sampling process begins anew so each school and student has a chance of being selected for the sample.

-In order to report NAEP data, NAEP requires a participation rate of at least 85 percent of the sampled public schools in each state and at least 90 percent of all sampled students in each of the sampled public schools.
+In order to report NAEP data, NAEP requires a participation rate of at least 90 percent of all sampled students in each of the sampled public schools.
+If this percentage is not achieved during the initial NAEP administration, a make-up session is scheduled.
 NAEP also requires that the proportion of all students excluded from the assessment sample should not exceed 5 percent and that 85 percent of the students selected for the assessment that are classified as either SD or ELL shall be included.
 NAEP strives for high participation rates because low percentages of participation and response rates greatly reduce the amount of potentially useful information that can be reported.

 State NAEP allows states to have a uniform measure to chart progress over time and compare student achievement with other states that share similar characteristics (e.g., population, geography, demographics).
 NAEP introduced state-level assessments in part because different assessments are given in each state, making direct comparisons of state-to-state results invalid.
 With NAEP, states can compare the knowledge and skills of their students with students in other states and the nation.
 Beginning in 2003, under NCLB, states were required to participate in NAEP Mathematics and Reading assessments in grades 4 and 8 every two years, in the odd-numbered years, in order to receive federal Title I funding.